 Vodka sauce is the key ingredient in penne alla vodka which is a pasta dish where vodka sauce is used to coat cooked penne pasta.
 When cooking at home you can choose any type of pasta you prefer!

-Ingredients to Make Vegan Vodka Cream Sauce
+Ingredients to Make Creamy Vegan Vodka Sauce

 - Canned tomato: Traditional vodka sauce recipes are completely smooth but I prefer a few tomato chunks for texture.
 To do this, I use one can of crushed (pureed) tomatoes and one can of diced tomatoes, but you can use two cans of crushed tomato if you prefer!